Reprojections, resampling and rasterisation

 .
 Essentially going from a 100m grid cell to a 10m grid

 cell.
 The resampling method used in bi-linear interpolation.
-The
+There a

-Stacking rasters is a nice feature of raster
+Stacking rasters is a nice feature of terra

-user that a collection of rasters all have the same CRS, resolution and
+that a collection of rasters all have the same resolution and extent.

-extent.
 This is really important for doing digital soil mapping.
-When
+It does not

 difficulty in subsequent steps in the DSM workflow.
-The stack
+The c

 function